This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 AFPS defines exactly four package types.
 Each one serves a distinct role.

-A flow is a complete AI workflow — the primary unit of execution.
+An agent is a complete AI workflow — the primary unit of execution.
 It represents the user’s intent: a manifest describing what the workflow needs, paired with a prompt.md file containing the objective sent to a language model.

 Minimal example (manifest.json):